What are the Best Ways To Document Travel?

-Along your new account or hashtag, maybe you could start a photo series.
-You know, along the lines of the whole #FollowMeTo series, or there are some people who are obsessed with doors, floors, or gates even.
+Along with your new account or hashtag, maybe you could start a photo series.
+You know, something along the lines of the whole #FollowMeTo series.
+There are some people who are obsessed with doors, floors, or gates even.
 Find your niche and start a photo series of a particular aspect of every place you visit.

 Keep a Paper Journal

 Nothing beats just a handwritten paper journal to remember every detail of your trip.
-Later on you can look back and reminisce on the little things that will slip your mind in years to come
+Later on, you can look back and reminisce about the little things that will slip your mind in years to come

-Pro Tip: Buy your journal once you reach your destination, then you have some added sentiment and encouragement to your documentations.
+Pro Tip: Buy your journal once you reach your destination, then you have some added sentiment and encouragement to your documentation.

 Start a Collection

-Stamps, postcards, terrible t-shirts, snow globes, ornaments, you name it, there is something for every traveller.
+Stamps, postcards, terrible t-shirts, snow globes, ornaments, you name it, there is something for every traveler.
 For the not s0 sentimental perhaps train stubs will do, and for people who are homebodies, maybe you would rather have a Christmas tree full of ornaments from all over the world to look at every year.
-Whatever the case is, a collection can be a great way to commemorate times gone by, even if it might prove a bit hard to stuff back in your suitcase for the way home.
+This is a way to uniquely document travel that is so specific to exactly what YOU did on your trip.
+Whatever the case is, a collection can be a great way to commemorate times gone by, even if it might prove a bit hard to stuff back in your suitcase on the way home.